 Courses numbered 100-199 are intended primarily for freshmen and correspond to entry-level work.
 They may be taken by sophomores, juniors, and seniors.

-Courses numbered 400-499 are intended for upper division undergraduate students, sometimes also for graduate students.
+Courses numbered 400-499 are intended for upper-division undergraduate students sometimes also for graduate students.

 Courses numbered 500-599 are intended for graduate and professional school students.

 Course credit is listed after each course title.
-The University counts credit in credit hours.
+The university counts credit in credit hours.
 Following the credit hours is a brief description of the content, requirements for registration to the course (if any), and other advisory statements.
 Additional information relating to the course content is available in the Course Explorer.
 For information on credit policies, see the Student Code.

 A crosslisted course refers to a course offered under the same course title by a different department.
-Courses may be crosslisted with one or several departments and will be noted by the statement: “Same as.”
+Courses may be crosslisted with one or more departments and will be noted by the statement: “Same as.”
 The description of a crosslisted course is found only in the entry for the controlling department.
 Reference to the controlling department's course is noted by "See...."

-Prerequisites are advisory statements that refer to special requirements for registration in certain courses.
+Prerequisites are statements that refer to special requirements for registration in certain courses.
 These may include one or more courses that must be completed prior to, or in the same term.
 These statements may also recommend knowledge, skills or standards, or class standing that must be demonstrated prior to registration.